lhapaipai/symfony-vite-dev/src/guide/tips.md

 ```
 ## Configure splitting files per entry point

 Vite tries to split your js files into multiple smaller files shared between entry points.
-To configure the exact splitting one can define a `manualChunks` function in rollupOptions, refer to [rollup docs on manual chunks](https://rollupjs.org/configuration-options/#output-manualchunks) for more details.
+To configure the exact splitting one can define a `manualChunks` function in `rollupOptions`, refer to [rollup docs on manual chunks](https://rollupjs.org/configuration-options/#output-manualchunks) for more details.

 ```js
 // vite.config.js